fatima-rizvi/web-module-challenge-scope-and-closure/README.md

 ```

 a.
 Where is closure used in this code?
 How can you tell?

+Closure is used when the inner function accesses the name from the outer function personalDice().
+I can tell because name isn't declared in the child function, but is instead passed as an argument to personalDice, yet the child function was still able to use it.

 b.
 Compare and contrast calling `dansRoll` the first and second time.
 What is always the same?
 What could change?

+The name Dan lways stays the same, but the outcome of the roll (the random number generated) can change each time.

 c.
 What is the lexical scope of `newRoll`?

+newRole is available and accessible within the function personalDice.

 ### Task 2c - Exit Ticket